-Chapter 8 of the Revised Treaty of Chaguaramas outlines the competition policy applicable to CARICOM States.
+Chapter 8 of the Revised Treaty of Chaguaramas outlines the competition policy applicable to CARICOM states.
 Member states are required to establish and maintain a national competition authority for implementing the rules of competition.
 CARICOM established a Caribbean Competition Commission to apply rules of competition regarding anti-competitive cross-border business conduct.
 CARICOM competition policy addresses anti-competitive business conduct such as agreements between enterprises, decisions by associations of enterprises, and concerted practices by enterprises that have as their object or effect the prevention, restriction, or distortion of competition within CARICOM, and actions by which an enterprise abuses its dominant position within CARICOM.
 St. Kitts and Nevis does not have domestic legislation regulating competition.

 Expropriation and Compensation

 St. Kitts and Nevis employs eminent domain laws which allow the government to expropriate private property.
 The government is required to compensate owners.
 There are also laws that permit the acquisition of private businesses, and the government claims such laws are constitutional.
 The concept of eminent domain and the expropriation of private property is typically governed by laws that require governments to adequately compensate owners of the expropriated property at the time of its expropriation or soon thereafter.
-In some cases, many businesses note that the procedure for compensation of owners favors the government valuation.
+In some cases, the procedure for compensation of owners favors the government valuation.

 ICSID Convention and New York Convention